developer-friendly/blog/docs/posts/0011-fluxcd-advanced-topics.md

 of all these tokens lying around in our environments! :face_with_head_bandage:
 </div>

-1. There is an un-official OIDC support [for GitHub as we speak].
+1. There is an un-official OIDC support for GitHub as we speak[^17].
    A topic for a future post. :wink:

 <div class="annotate" markdown>